 You can sue the trucking company or a truck driver after a truck wreck, as liability varies on a case-by-case basis.
 The cause of your accident and other case-related factors will determine the negligent party financially responsible for your damages.
 It is not always apparent who is liable for a truck accident.
 Even if you...

-Top Causes of Truck Rollover Accidents
+The Dangers of Truck Underride Accidents